2011-nov02-net/antonio-project1/README.md

 # Book Store

 ## Project Description
-Book Store allows a store owner with many locations and customers to manager orders, inventory, customers, and locations.
+Book Store allows a store owner with many locations and customers to manage orders, inventory, customers, and locations.

 ## Technologies Used